Daniyar7639/rsschoolcv/cv.md

 ## About Me
 ------

-I am learning JS/Front-end with rsschool and this year I'll be programmer
+I am learning JS/Front-end with rs-school and this year I'll be programmer
 ## Skills
 ----